trendscenter/coinstac/SETUP.md

 ## Configuration

-Create a new file at `coinstac/packages/coinstac-ui/config/local.json` and copy into it the following:
+Create a new file at `coinstac/packages/coinstac-ui/config/local.json` and copy into it the following, conversely there is a `local-example.json` that cointains the local defualts that work for local development work.
+Just copy that file to `local.json` in the `config` directory.

    ```json
    {